GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 September 23, 2021

-The Manifest V2->V3 transition timeline was [announced in this blog post](/blog/mv2-transition/) and a more detailed [timeline page](/docs/extensions/mv3/mv2-sunset) was published.
+The Manifest V2 to V3 transition timeline was [announced in this blog post](/blog/mv2-transition/) and a more detailed [timeline page](/docs/extensions/mv3/mv2-sunset) was published.

 ### Chrome 96: `declarativeNetRequestWithHostAccess` permission